KendrickU/swaProject/Assurance_Cases_Certbot.md

 ## Certbot certificate storage mechanism prevents unauthorized disclosure.

+The third claim, Certbot storage mechanism prevents unauthorized disclosure, is important as it shows that Certbot has functionality and control with how certificates are stored.
+A malicious user who has the ability to read certificates to modifying these certificates in an unauthorized manner weakens the assurance of the system.
+Certbot provides excellent assurance and it does the job it was designed well because it has a mechanism in place to securely store these certificates.

 !["Diagram 3"](https://www.lucidchart.com/publicSegments/view/1a366405-1600-4faa-a0d6-2e83515bc756/image.png)

 * Top Claim C1 claims that Certbot prevents unauthorized disclosure of certificates obtained from Let's Encrypt.
 By default, certificates are stored in the `/etc/letsencrypt/` directory on Linux systems, which is accessible only by root in most environments unless other users are given similar permissions for this directory.
 Modifying these permissions or locations can be done with "hook scripts", supplied as command line arguments when renewing or obtaining a certificate